LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 ## Questions

+1. How can I determine if my MCMC runs have converged ?

+2. What is the 95% HPD ?

+3. How to compute the absolute rates of each codon given their relative rates ?

+4. What is the unit of branch lengths in the time tree for this analysis ?

-In what year did the common ancestor of all RSVA viruses sampled live?
-What is the 95% HPD?
+5. In what year did the common ancestor of all RSVA viruses sampled live ?

 ## Programs used in this tutorial